NPodlozhniy/npodlozhniy.github.io/content/posts/sequential-testing.md

 ## GST in Python

-There is quite popular incorrect implementation powered by Zalando [`expan`](https://github.com/zalando/expan/blob/master/expan/core/early_stopping.py)
+There is quite popular yet inaccurate implementation powered by Zalando [`expan`](https://github.com/zalando/expan/blob/master/expan/core/early_stopping.py).

-It works without probability integration and mistakenly leverage alpha spending function as a critical value at each step, it's common misunderstanding about alpha-spending function approach, there are number of implementations that do it the exact same wrong way, and even world's leading publication for data science, according to their own definition, makes the same mistakes, for instance: [Understanding of Group Sequential Testing published in Towards Data Science](https://towardsdatascience.com/understanding-group-sequential-testing-befb35cec07a)
+It works without probability integration and mistakenly leverage alpha spending function as a critical value at each step, it's common misunderstanding about alpha-spending function approach, there are number of implementations that do it in exact same way, and even world's leading publication for data science, according to their own definition, sometimes makes the same mistake, for instance: [Understanding of Group Sequential Testing published in Towards Data Science](https://towardsdatascience.com/understanding-group-sequential-testing-befb35cec07a) is good post for beginners, though alpha spending function's application is misleading.
 As it will shown below that approach is statistically incorrect and so it's highly recommended to avoid it.

 Instead I propose you to apply the new library [`seqabpy`](https://github.com/NPodlozhniy/seqabpy) that is powerful and accurate and what is more important implemented according to the original papers [Interim analysis: